The i360 is preparing to file for administration still owing £51 million to taxpayers, the council has announced.

 Brighton and Hove City Council says it has received notice from Brighton i-360 Limited, of the board’s intention to appoint administrators.
-The council therefore expects the company to enter administration in the near future.

-It is now going to be put up for sale and administrtors Interpath say unless it finds a buyer, there’s a real risk it will close.
+It is now going to be put up for sale and administrtors Interpath say that, unless it finds a buyer, there’s a real risk it will close.

-Charlie Carter from Interpath, who is leading the sales process said: “The Brighton i360 has become an iconic visitor attraction, welcoming hundreds of thousands of visitors each year, but unfortunately is now at real risk of closure unless a buyer can be found.”
+Charlie Carter, from Interpath, who is leading the sales process, said: “The Brighton i360 has become an iconic visitor attraction, welcoming hundreds of thousands of visitors each year, but unfortunately is now at real risk of closure unless a buyer can be found.”

 The council says it understands that, once the company is in administration, the administrators from Interpath will review their options.

-These include continuing to keep the attraction open for the short- to medium-term while the administrators attempt to find a buyer to rescue the Brighton i360 – if financially viable and sufficient visitor demand exists.
+These include continuing to keep the attraction open for the short to medium-term while the administrators attempt to find a buyer to rescue the Brighton i360 – if financially viable and sufficient visitor demand exists.

 Brighton i-360 Limited is a private limited company, which the council loaned money to in 2014 – the council remains the major creditor.